-I’d like to share 16 of my favourites.
-These have not only sharpened my editing skills, but inspired me to look at all of my photos from a refreshingly new perspective.
+Read on for 16 of my favorite double exposure effect tips.
+These have inspired me to look at my photos from a new perspective.

-You don’t need to get into freelensing or invest in a tilt-shift camera to achieve this effect.
+You don’t need to invest in a tilt-shift lens to achieve this effect.
 Photoshop has a great tilt-shift tool that will transform your photos into soft works of art.

 2. Create a Fake Reflection

-Though shooting through windows is fun, there are other ways you can create reflections.
+There are many ways you can create reflections.
 One of them is creating a double exposure with the help of a separate window photo.

-Take photos of different reflections and merge them with photos of people, animals, or simple objects.
-This will create moody – often abstract – photos that will add a spark to your portfolio.
+Take photos of different reflections.
+Merge them with photos of people, animals, or simple objects.
+This will create moody and often abstract photos that will add a spark to your portfolio.

-I love using photos of surfaces with raindrops and bokeh, as you can see.
+I love photos of surfaces with raindrops and bokeh, as you can see.
 They help to add interesting textures to my multiple exposure photography.

 3. Create a Double Exposure Diptych

-Diptychs, photo collages made of two separate images, are a dream come true for those who love artistic photography.
-These collages can be taken to the next level with the help of double exposures.
+Diptychs are photo collages made of two separate images.
+These are a dream come true for those who love artistic photography.
+You can take these collages to the next level with the help of double exposures.

-4. Or Experiment with Simple Portraits and Detailed Textures
+4. Experiment With Simple Portraits and Detailed Textures

 If you don’t know what to do with a simple portrait, merge it with a photo of detailed textures.
 Sand, raindrops, rocks, wood, etc., are ideal for this.

 Combining something plain with something complicated will give you a balanced result.
 It will also save a lot of simple photos that you might otherwise discard.
 I have saved hundreds of photos to experiment on.
 Those spontaneous creations are some of my most popular double exposure effects.

 5. Convert Your Results to B&W

-A lack of colour will strengthen the emotions in your double exposure.
-If you want to express yourself in a vulnerable way, I highly recommend experimenting with this.
+A lack of color will strengthen the emotion in your double exposure images.
+If you want to express yourself in a vulnerable way, experiment with black and white.

-I personally love converting my double exposure photos to b&w.
+I love converting my double exposure images to black and white.
 It gives them a unique depth and allows me to experiment with something akin to film photography.

 6. Combine Two Things That Mean a Lot to You

 Nothing has as much impact as an image of something meaningful.
 For example, nature is something I care about.
 My love for biology and the world inspires me to work with details that reflect these passions.
-Because of this, I often include nature in my double exposures.
+Because of this, I often include nature in my double exposure images.

 What do you love?
 Is there a way you could combine your interests with the help of this technique?